mlmldata2020/course-notes/software-installation/README.md

 source activate ms263
 ```

-Repeat this command, whenever you start a new terminal or Anaconda prompt, to activate your Python 3.7 environment.
+You will have to repeat this command whenever you start a new terminal or Anaconda prompt.

 Keep this window open and proceed to [Installing additional tools using conda](#installing-additional-tools-using-conda)